aleshaleksey/fansys23/11-weapons-armour.md

 When using ranged weapons, attacking upwards more than 45 degrees halves the range increment and multiplies total range by 3/4.
 Attacking downwards more than 45 degrees doubles the range increment, however does not increase effective range (an arrow dropped from a plane will hit the ground, but is almost impossible to aim accurately).

-As an **optional** rule: Weapons fired downwards beyond the weapon range are aimed at a square (HiT = 10 + number of range increments).
-If the attack hits the square, the target makes a Dex save vs the attackers NAT (not NAP, NAT) without modifiers.
-On a successful save, the attack does damage.
+**OPTIONAL RULE**: Weapons fired downwards beyond the weapon range are aimed at a square (HiT = 10 + number of range increments).
+If the attack hits the square, the target makes a Dex save vs the attackers NAT threshold (not NAP, NAT) without modifiers.
+On a failed save, the target takes damage.

 ___
 ### Two handed and two weapon fighting